SeldonIO/seldon-core/docs/source/contents/cli/index.md

 For a default install into the `seldon-mesh` namespace if you have exposed the scheduler svc as a loadbalancer you will find it at:

 ```
-kubectl get svc seldon-scheduler -n seldon-mesh -o jsonpath='{.status.loadBalancer.ingress[0].ip}
+kubectl get svc seldon-scheduler -n seldon-mesh -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-So use above ip at port 9000:
+Use above IP at port 9004:

 ```
-export SELDON_SCHEDULE_HOST=<ip>:80
+export SELDON_SCHEDULE_HOST=<ip>:9004
 ```

 ### Kafka Broker

-The kafka broker will depend on how you have installed Kafka into your Kubernetes cluster.
-Find the broker IP and use
+The Kafka broker will depend on how you have installed Kafka into your Kubernetes cluster.
+Find the broker IP and use:

 ```
 export SELDON_KAFKA_BROKER=<ip>:<port>